Skip to content

 What the Dollar Amount Covers

-The contractor license bond may respond to certain contractor law violations that cause documented financial loss.
+The contractor license bond may respond to certain contractor-law violations that cause documented financial loss.
 Examples include abandonment, unpaid suppliers, illegal payment practices, or work that materially violates the contract or code.

 The amount is not: